AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-left-panel.md

 ## Explorer

 >[!NOTE]
 >
-> Starting with the 2025.11.0 release, the term Repository in the Editor will be replaced by **Explorer** for Cloud service setup.
-On-Premise setup, will continue to see and access Repository in the Editor.
+> Starting with 2025.11.0 release for Cloud Service and 5.2.0 release for On-Premise, **Repository** is replaced by **Explorer**.
+For On-Premise prior to version 5.2, you will continue to view and use Repository through the Editor interface.

 Explorer provides most of the capabilities previously available in Repository, including: